How to do air travel with kids (and no stress)

 - Small bottles of moisturiser and face mist (skin dries out easily on planes)

-- Snacks like nuts, dried fruit and water
+- Snacks such as nuts, dried fruit, and water

 - Tablet or smartphone